xave/modern-c-vimspector-debugger-tutorial/README.md

 - a convenience keybinding for making `lldb` calls while debugging
 - keybindings for performing common debugging tasks (such as creating breakpoints, launching the debugger, and saving/loading breakpoints to file)

+# Provisions

+The following is provided:

+- `HOME` - a directory that corresponds to your system home directory.
+The excerpt `vimrc` is here.
+- `SAMPLE_PROJECT` - a sample C project with its `.vimspector.json` config.
+- `VIMSPECTOR_BASEDIR` - a directory that corresponds to your vimspector base directory (see below).

 # Setup

 While there are many possible configurations possible even for one compiler, we will focus on the fastest path to getting a working, general implementation.
 From there, one can read the docs and tune to one's own needs and desires.